WlodzimierzPaczkowski/CipherWebProject/README.rst

 Right now there are two views, that just show html web with injected value with @Value()

-TODO make all injected value in application.resource
+:strike:`TODO make all injected value in application.resource`

 TODO add cesar cipher class